Car & Machine Fetish

 Etymology and the -philia naming tradition

-The word mechanophilia is a modern formation built from Greek roots (mēkhanē (μηχανή, "machine, contrivance") and -philia (-φιλία, "love, affinity")) following the clinical naming convention popularised by Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and extended by later sexologists.
-Mechanophilia itself, however, is not a separately documented 19th-century coinage and does not appear in those founding texts; it belongs to the much later, largely informal expansion of paraphilia word-lists compiled across the 20th and 21st centuries, and today appears mainly in encyclopaedic catalogues such as the list of paraphilias rather than in diagnostic manuals.
+The word mechanophilia is a modern formation built from Greek roots: mēkhanē (μηχανή, "machine, contrivance") and -philia (-φιλία, "love, affinity"), following the clinical naming convention popularised by Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and extended by later sexologists.
+Mechanophilia itself is not a separately documented nineteenth-century coinage and does not appear in those founding texts.
+It belongs to the much later, largely informal expansion of paraphilia word-lists compiled across the twentieth and twenty-first centuries, and today appears mainly in encyclopaedic catalogues such as the list of paraphilias rather than in any diagnostic manual.

 A motif in modernist culture

 An eroticised fascination with machines predates the clinical label.
-Early-20th-century avant-gardes celebrated the machine as an object of desire and dynamism: the Italian Futurists glorified the speeding automobile, and the Russian Factory of the Eccentric Actor issued its Eccentric Manifesto in 1922.
-As the Mechanophilia article notes, the theme recurs through modernist art, so the cultural groundwork for machine-as-love-object long preceded any attempt to name the attraction.
+Early-twentieth-century avant-gardes celebrated the machine as an object of desire and dynamism: the Italian Futurists glorified the speeding automobile, and the Russian Factory of the Eccentric Actor issued its Eccentric Manifesto in 1922.
+As the Mechanophilia article notes, the word has even been applied retrospectively to those modernist works, so the cultural groundwork for the machine as love-object long preceded any attempt to name the attraction.

 Documented cases and media moments